ervaln01/ExcelInteraction/README.md

 # ExportToExcel
-Library for writing and reading .xlsx documents similar to IEnumerable<T> collections.
+Library for writing .xlsx documents similar to IEnumerable<T> collections.
+# ImportFromTable
+Library for reading .xlsx, .csv, .txt documents and converting to IEnumerable<T> collections.